 Leave Empty Spaces

-Don’t feel the need to fill every inch of your bookshelf.
-Leaving some open spaces allows your shelf to breathe and keeps it from looking cluttered.
-These gaps can also serve as spots for future books or decorative pieces, making your bookshelf feel flexible and ever-evolving.
+Don’t feel pressured to fill every inch of your bookshelf.
+Leaving some empty space allows the shelf to breathe and prevents it from feeling overcrowded.
+These gaps can also provide room for future books or decorative accents, making your bookshelf more adaptable and constantly evolving.

 Check out more General Literature Articles!